slackstone/rsvp_system/taxonomy_readme.md

 - **Primary Community**: A taxonomy reference field on user accounts that assigns a default Community context for personalization and filtering.
 - **Community Position**: A manually managed taxonomy field maintained by professional staff to provide role-based context for directory displays and access control.
+- **Subscription List**: Represents mailing lists with designated senders and subscribers.
 ---

 ## Path Auto: Taxonomy-Based URL Patterns